This electric vehicle is no longer for saleA new model is available:

 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Mitsubishi Outlander PHEV.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Mitsubishi Outlander PHEV.

 All about the Mitsubishi Outlander PHEV

-The Mitsubishi Outlander PHEV has a Recommend Retail Price (RRP) of £34,305 and an On The Road Price (OTR) of £34,805.
+The Mitsubishi Outlander PHEV had a Recommend Retail Price (RRP) of £34,305 and an On The Road Price (OTR) of £34,805.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mitsubishi Outlander PHEV is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Mitsubishi Outlander PHEV was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Mitsubishi Outlander PHEV is £32,305.

 Drivetrain and Performance